GNO vs grep/ripgrep

 gno index

-# Search semantically
+# Search semantically (hybrid by default)

 gno query "your search query"

-gno query "your search query" --mode hybrid
+gno search "your search query"

 Both tools have their place. grep/ripgrep excels at exact pattern matching in code.
 GNO excels at finding concepts in documents and knowledge bases.